Skip to main content

 Home Intravenous (IV) therapy service

-Welcome to our Home Intravenous (IV) therapy service.
-We provide Home IVs to our adult and paediatric respiratory patients so that they can be treated in the most appropriate setting for them, and in the comfort of their own home if they choose to.
+Our Home Intravenous (IV) therapy service provides home IVs to our adult and paediatric respiratory patients.
+This is so that they can be treated in the most appropriate setting for them, and in the comfort of their own home if they choose to.

 Home IVs are offered as a treatment option to patients after an assessment by a multi-disciplinary team.
 If you are assessed as suitable for home treatment, you will attend our Heart and Lung Day Case Unit at Royal Brompton Hospital for your first dose of medication and to learn how to do IV treatment at home.